 The Sibley School of Mechanical and Aerospace Engineering awards B.S. degrees in Mechanical Engineering.
 Graduate degrees are awarded in Mechanical Engineering or Aerospace Engineering.
-Eligible engineering students, including B.S., M.E. candidates may earn a Minor in Aerospace Engineering (pdf).
+Eligible engineering students, including B.S., M.E. candidates may earn a Minor in Aerospace Engineering.

 How should I design my academic plan?

-Affiliated students in M.E. should follow the B.S., M.E. flowchart as a guide (Pre-Med students:flowchart).
+Affiliated students in M.E. should follow the B.S., M.E. flowchart (accessible version of B.S.
+M.E. flowchart) as a guide (Pre-Med students: Pre-med Flowchart).
 Prerequisites are strictly enforced.
 You are encouraged to seek technical advice from your MAE Faculty Advisor.
 For administrative and graduation requirement-related advice go to 125 Upson Hall.

-What are Major Approved Electives I and II ?
+What are Major Approved Electives 1, 2, and 3?

-Major Approved Elective l and Major Approved Elective ll consist of two upper-level courses (minimum 6 credits) which may be chosen from the approved list of Major Approved Electives Major Approved Electives.
-Students have the choice of selecting two courses, focusing on one topic, or two courses chosen from two areas.
+Major Approved Electives 1, 2, and 3 consist of three upper-level courses (minimum 9 credits) which must be chosen from the approved list of Major Approved Electives.
+Students have the choice of selecting three courses, focusing on one topic, or three courses chosen from three areas.
 MAE 4900 (research - not required) and/or MAE 4291 (required - senior design) will not fulfill this requirement.
 Students may not use a Major Approved Elective to also fulfill the Senior Design requirement.

 What are Advisor Approved Electives?

 The Advisor Approved Electives requirement consists of two courses (minimum 6 credits) that must be pre-approved by your MAE Faculty Advisor.
-It is strongly recommended that you discuss this requirement with your advisor before you satisfy this requirement.
-The Advisor Approved Electives form or approval by e-mail must be completed and submitted to 106 Rhodes Hall prior to graduation.
-Deadline for submission: April 15 (if you anticipate May or August graduation), or November 15 (if you intend to graduate after completing the Fall term).
-Students should provide their advisor with their advisor approved elective selections in advance.
+It is strongly recommended that you discuss this requirement with your advisor before you take courses toward this requirement.
+The Advisor Approved Electives form or advisor approval by e-mail must be completed and submitted to 125 Upson Hall prior to graduation.
+Deadline for submission of the form is April 15 (if you anticipate May or August graduation), or November 15 (if you intend to graduate after completing the Fall term).

-Students are required to take a minimum of 12 credits each semester to be considered full-time status and in Good Standing.
+Students are required to take a minimum of 12 credits each semester to be considered full-time and in Good Standing.
 Students are prohibited from taking fewer than 12 credits during any semester if they are an international student, or for those who are a recipient of a particular financial aid or scholarship package.
 Student athletes who are under NCAA jurisdiction may not take fewer than 12 credits each semester.
-Pro-rated tuition may only be applied in the ninth semester.
 According to the College of Engineering policy, students need 12 credits each semester to be eligible for the Dean's List citations.

 What is a Technical Elective?